dqops/dqo/docs/integrations/index.md

     the data quality status of any table, before the table is used as a data source.

     The DQOps REST API is executed with use of Web activity a pipeline before or after a data loading job.
-    Calling the DQOps REST APIcan perform a circuit breaking to stop the pipeline, and prevent loading invalid data downstream when fatal severity issues are detected.
+    Calling the DQOps REST API can perform a circuit breaking to stop the pipeline, and prevent loading invalid data downstream when fatal severity issues are detected.